leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 #check @compose
 -- {β : Sort u_1} → {γ : Sort u_2} → {α : Sort u_3} → (β → γ) → (α → β) → α → γ
 ```
-Note that, Lean inferred a more general type using `Sort` instead of `Type`.
+Note that Lean inferred a more general type using `Sort` instead of `Type`.

 Although we love this feature and use it extensively when implementing Lean,
 we realize some users may feel uncomfortable with it.
 Thus, you can disable it using